Pauwlo/Bro/Install/README.md

 ## Run Init

+If you want to import certificates with Init, place them in the `.\Init\Files\Certificates` folder.
+They will be imported in Local Machine\Trusted Root Certification Authorities.

 Close the Edge pop-up from the taskbar.

 Copy the Init script folder and its shortcut `Start Init.lnk` on a USB drive.
 The one you used to install Windows 10, for example.